posativ/acrylamid/docs/commands.rst

 info
 ----

-Prints a short summary about your blog and lists recent entries (drafted entries are grey).
+Shows information about your blog.
+It can print a short summary (default) or shows you your current tag usage and coverage.

+-2                a git-like digit to show the last N articles (default: 5)
+                  during summary or 100 most used tags.
+  --coverage N    discover posts with uncommon tags

+Summarize mode (gray items are drafts):

 .. raw:: html